aang81a/my-it-support-portfolio/PROJECTS/04-network-troubleshooting-cases/case-04-ip-misconfiguration-across-multiple-devices.md

 - Windows Network Connections (`ncpa.cpl`)
 - Command Prompt (`cmd`)

-In this case, DHCP (Dynamic Host Configuration Protocol) was used for automatic network configuration after the incorrect static IPv4 settings were removed.
+In this case, DHCP (Dynamic Host Configuration Protocol) was used for automatic network configuration after the incorrect static IPv4 settings were replaced with automatic settings.

 ---